 The university will implement the least restrictive emergency actions possible in light of the circumstances and safety concerns.
-As determined by the Title IX Coordinator, Associate Vice President, Human Resources, Training & Development (for employees), or ADA/504 Compliance Officer, these actions could include, but are not limited to: removing a student from a course, temporarily re-assigning an employee, restricting a student's or employee's access to or use of facilities or equipment, allowing a student to withdraw or take grades of incomplete without financial penalty, authorizing an administrative leave, and suspending a student's participation in extracurricular activities, student employment, student organizational leadership.
+As determined by the Title IX Coordinator, Director of Human Resources (for employees), or ADA/504 Compliance Officer, these actions could include, but are not limited to: removing a student from a course, temporarily re-assigning an employee, restricting a student's or employee's access to or use of facilities or equipment, allowing a student to withdraw or take grades of incomplete without financial penalty, authorizing an administrative leave, and suspending a student's participation in extracurricular activities, student employment, student organizational leadership.